a-paxton/professional-website-design/README.md

 # Creating an academic website

-Presented as part of UConn's SIGSFLAGS Spring 2021 seminar series.
+Presented as part of UConn's SIGSFLAGS Spring 2021 and Spring 2022 seminar series.

 ## Using an existing template